MLB Scout

 Scootercam's side hustle

-Having perfected meteorology, Scootercam Worldwide is proud to present MLB Scout - a research tool built around one question: will the Cubs and White Sox both win on the same day?
+MLB Scout - will the Cubs and White Sox both win on the same day?

 About this page — where the data comes from and how to use it